paradigma-cl/unbreakableID/README.md

 5. Probably, some business process agreements and deliverables, require that the participant users be identified by legal national IDs.
 Then a national attribution identity technology can be used by each one of the users, authorizing and linking it to the DID, as a proof of identity.
 This utility of proof of identity conforms to the requirement of KYC (Know Your Customer) imposed by some country governments.
 In this case, regulation, executed in a decentralized way, controlled by each user.
 6. Users could own a Single Sign On (SSO) technology to access any application.
 7. Users can use their did:web definitions as a web presentation landing page presenting their profile information.
 Individual web presence.
 8. Web marketplaces that recognize the use of did:web specification could facilitate the capture of user domain or subdomain names.
-These users will not require to re-enter profile information, as the did:web specification can be accessed through a .json file and entered to the application.
+These users will not be required to re-enter profile information, as the did:web specification can be accessed through a .json file and entered to the application.
 This functionality increases the level of digital capital of the person or the organization.

 ### References